Australian Accounting Standards Board

 The amount a person pays to subscribe for a warrant.
 May also be called 'premium'.

-Integrated Trading System is the name of the computerised trading system used by ASX to trade equities, options, warrants, interest rare securities and some futures.
+Integrated Trading System is the name of the computerised trading system used by ASX to trade equities, options, warrants, interest rate securities and some futures.

 A person who is unable to give a legally enforceable promise is under a legal disability.
 This includes persons under the age of 18 and individuals who are insane or otherwise mentally impaired.